damacer/enzKinet2/README.md

 # enzKinet2

 enzKinet2 is an R package useful for the analysis of enzyme kinetics.
-It includes functions for calculating and plotting various models, including but not limited to:
+This is version 2 of the package, which to begin with is just a refactor, but in future will include more features.
+It includes functions for calculating and plotting various models, including:

 - Michaelis-Menten
-- Michaelis-Menten with substrate inhibition
+- Michaelis-Menten with Substrate Inhibition
-- Competitive inhibition
-- Mixed inhibition
-- Ternary-complex
-- Ping-pong

 ## Installation